obrhubr/obrhubr.github.io/_posts/2024-02-02-chess-engine.md

 ---
 layout: page
-title: Machine Learning to Ski
+title: How to build a chess engine and fail

 time: 9 minute
 published: 2024-02-02